OneAgent monitoring modes

 OneAgent version 1.281+

-OneAgent Discovery mode provides basic metrics enabling you to discover your hosts and processes and learn the potential to extend your monitoring.
+Discovery monitoring mode provides basic metrics enabling you to discover your hosts and processes and learn the potential to extend your monitoring.

-We recommend that you deploy OneAgent in Full-Stack Monitoring mode to monitor your business-critical applications.
-Similarly, we recommend that you monitor critical infrastructure, like databases, queues, and messaging systems with Infrastructure Monitoring.
-OneAgent in Discovery mode can be deployed across the remainder of your infrastructure for full visibility thanks to its relatively low cost.
+We recommend deploying OneAgent in Full-Stack monitoring mode to monitor your business-critical applications.
+Similarly, we recommend monitoring critical infrastructure, such as databases, queues, and messaging systems, with Infrastructure Observability.
+OneAgent in Discovery mode can be deployed across the remainder of your infrastructure for complete visibility, thanks to its relatively low cost.

 Discovery mode is available only if you're using the Dynatrace Platform Subscription model.
 License consumption is via the Foundation & Discovery capability.
-To learn more, see Host monitoring.
+To learn more, see Application & Infrastructure Observability overview (DPS).

 The following built-in metrics are available in Discovery mode: